Elton John's 1979 tour of the Soviet Union: Moscow concerts

 John's four concerts at the Rossiya Concert Hall in Moscow were well received by the audiences.
 Among his cultural activities in the city, John visited a stadium that was being built in preparation for the USSR's hosting of the 1980 Summer Olympic Games.
-Further to his interest in football as the owner of the English club Watford, he also watched a match between Dynamo Moscow and a team of Red Army personnel.
+Further to his interest in football as the owner of the English club Watford, he also watched a match between CSKA Moscow and a team of Dinamo Minsk personnel.
 While addressing the press after watching the changing of the guard outside Lenin's Mausoleum, he stated his aversion to apartheid in sport, whether based on colour, class or sexual preference.
 The Russian interpreter who translated these comments omitted any reference to sexual preference, in line with the USSR's hardline on homosexuality.

 Following his first show in Moscow, John posed for photographers outside the Kremlin in Red Square.
 He adopted a Cossack stance, dressed irreverently in a magenta-coloured jacket, yellow trousers and a long chain of pearls.
 Billboard reported on the success of the visit and commented on the "strong audience reaction" to Cooper, particularly his "theatrical" presence and "aging scholar" look.
 The magazine reproduced part of an editorial about the tour that was published in the British tabloid The Sun: "All credit to Elton John for rocking staid, stuffy Russian society to its foundations ...
 Even now, the ruling Communist party is distrustful of the decadent music of the West.
 But not so the ordinary Russian citizen, particularly the youngsters, who are fed up with dreary, boring, officially approved entertainment."